 Which courses should I take prior to transferring to the Faculty of Education?

 There are no specific courses required to transfer into the program.
-Students should refer to the U of A Calendar for program requirements and the Alberta Transfer Guide for transferable coursework at external Alberta post-secondary institutions.
+Students should refer to the U of A Calendar for the best guide for program requirements and the Alberta Transfer Guide for transferable coursework at external Alberta post-secondary institutions.
 If you are in a transfer program in another institution, please consult your program advisor for more information.
-If you are unsure of which courses to take, you are encouraged to submit an application to the program for an official transfer credit assessment.
+We recommend applying to transfer to the Faculty of Education as early as possible to help avoid the loss of transfer credit.

 What is the Application Deadline?

 The Application Deadline is March 1.

 How do I apply for admission?

 I had a problem filling out the application form.